The Mergers & Acquisitions Review: United Kingdom

 ii TUPE: split employment?

 The Transfer of Undertakings (Protection of Employment) Regulations 2006 (TUPE) apply to certain asset transfers and service provision changes, and form one of the key considerations from an employment perspective on an M&A transaction.
 On a TUPE transfer, the contracts of employment of in-scope employees will be automatically transferred to the purchaser.
 Where there is a transfer of part of an undertaking, and employees work partly in the transferring business and partly in the retained business (or partly in another part of the business that is transferring to a different purchaser), there needs to be an analysis of what happens to those employees.
 This analysis is often quite nuanced, with the role and responsibilities of the employees being relevant, as well as the proportion of their hours spent working for each side of the business.
 However, the traditional analysis is that the whole employment contract of each employee must either transfer to the purchaser (or one of them) or remain with the retained business.
-A recent decision of the Court of Justice of the European Union (CJEU) has, however, cast some doubt on that analysis, and envisaged the possibility of a transferring employee having their employment contract split between multiple transferee employers following a TUPE transfer, in proportion to the tasks performed by the employee.
+A decision of the Court of Justice of the European Union (CJEU) last year (ISS Facility Services NV v.
+Govaerts EUECJ C-344/18) cast some doubt on that analysis and envisaged the possibility of a transferring employee having their employment contract split between multiple transferee employers following a TUPE transfer, in proportion to the tasks performed by the employee.

 iii Brexit: employment implications for M&A